-In partnership with local organization PROCESS Bohol, Seacology is funding the reconstruction and extension of the boardwalk to 800 meters (875 yards) using sturdy materials.
-In exchange, the community is committing to the protection of their mangroves for at least another 12 years.
+Working with local organization PROCESS Bohol, Seacology is funding the repair and extension of the boardwalk to 800 meters (875 yards).
+In exchange, the community is committing to protect their mangroves for at least another 12 years.